rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     >[!NOTE]
     >
-    >When the error is the result of a spam complaint, the email address of the recipient who issued the complaint is also immediately sent to the suppression list.
+    >When the error is the result of a spam complaint, it also falls into the **Hard** category.
+The email address of the recipient who issued the complaint is immediately sent to the suppression list.

 * **Soft**: Soft errors send an address to the suppression list once the error counter reaches the limit threshold.
 [Learn more on retries](retries.md)